EdwinOliveira/socketio-typescript-express/work-list.md

         .
 First will be created the even on the socket. (x) .
 This will call the event on the socket. (x) .
 It will pass the arguments for the socket. (x)

+# 06/02/2020
+    -- Database Setup:
+        .
+Creation of the database, objects and class to handle everything related to the setup. (x) .
+Connecting to the already created database in PostgreSQL; (x)